Sound Discovery Programs

 Our Sound Discovery programs have provided musical instruments to Lancaster County students in need for over a decade, but those loaned instruments require reeds, strings, cork grease or valve oil to operate, and that is where the “Play it Forward” program picks up.
 Music teachers in the School District of Lancaster send their equipment wishlists to the LSO, and, through the generosity of our donors and grants, we purchase and distribute the requested materials.

-Traveling instrument petting zoos surround the Music Discovery performances and are presented throughout Lancaster County.
+Traveling Instrument Test Drives surround the Carnegie Hall Link performances and are presented throughout Lancaster County.
 These interactive sessions provide an opportunity for the students to “play” instruments they heard at the performances just days before.

 Twelve family passes are in circulation and can be redeemed for any one of the LSO Classic Series concerts, with the potential of providing 288 music lovers annually with a free symphonic concert experience.